NOTE: This article was originally published March 13th, 2020, last updated July 14th, 2020.

 - Coronavirus is not water-borne.
 Standard filtration and disinfection in your float solution should be sufficient.

-- The walls of your tanks, inside and out, are where the virus is more likely to be spread.
+- Surfaces don’t seem to be the primary mode of transmission, but are still a risk factor.
 Increase disinfection of the interior and exterior of the tank, especially where customers are likely to touch.

 Hard Surface Disinfection